No. 14 Ducks hold off Beavers 24-10 in the 123rd Civil War - WHIZ News

 Oregon was cruising toward a possible bid in the College Football Playoff last weekend when it was upended 31-28 at Arizona State.
 The loss dropped the Ducks from No. 6 in the rankings.

 Oregon was already assured of a spot in the Pac-12 championship game Friday in Santa Clara, California.
-The Ducks don’t yet know their opponent: The Pac-12 South will be determined by No. 6 Utah’s game against Colorado.
+The Ducks will face No. 6 Utah, the Pac-12 South winner after a victory over Colorado.

 “We’ve got a great opportunity on Friday, we’re going to do our best to fix what we did wrong today,” Herbert said simply, avoiding a question about the team’s Rose Bowl hopes.